-Three-and-a-half weeks earlier, on the 3rd of May, 2017, Damon had been found guilty of leaving a homemade bomb packed with ball bearings on a Jubilee Line train.
+Three and a half weeks earlier, on May 3, 2017, Damon had been found guilty of leaving a homemade bomb packed with ball bearings on a Tube train.
 Marks knew that whatever decision he made would come under renewed focus after the deaths of 22 people in the shocking and senseless suicide bombing in Manchester just four days before.
 A few minutes after starting proceedings, he announced there would be a short break and cleared the room.

 Outside the court, Antonitza steeled herself for another unbearable stretch of minutes spent worrying about her son.
 His lawyers had already told her that it would be "a miracle" if he got anything less than ten years.
 "He needs help, not prison," she told me.

-Damon had been diagnosed with Asperger syndrome when he was nine years old, while he and Antonitza were living in Newton Abbott, Devon.
-She had asked for help then, and received it from CAMHS, the NHS' Child and Adolescent Mental Health Service.
+Damon had been diagnosed with Asperger syndrome when he was nine years old, while he and Antonitza were living in a small town in England.
+She had asked for help then and received it from CAMHS, the NHS's Child and Adolescent Mental Health Service.
 That came to an end a couple of years ago.
 "I haven't had any help since he turned 18.
 That's when you need it more," she said.
-"When they're young you can just give them a clip round the ear."
+"When they're young, you can just discipline them."

 His condition and his unusual voice made it difficult for him to make friends, but he was an intelligent student.
-He got an A* on his Religious Education GCSE, a subject his mum now regrets letting him study.
-"That's when we bought him a Koran," she said.
+He got an A* on one of his General Certificate of Secondary Education (GCSE), a subject his mom now regrets letting him study.
+"That's when we bought him a Qur'an," she said.
 "I wish we hadn't.
 That's when he started learning about Islam."

-When he won a place at London Metropolitan University to study Computer Forensics last year, he and his mum moved together to Rotherhithe, in south-east London.
+When he won a place at London Metropolitan University to study computer forensics last year, he and his mom moved together to Rotherhithe, in southeast London.
 It was only weeks later that Damon was arrested.
-Antonitza still finds it hard to believe he could have intended to hurt anyone.
+Antonitza still finds it hard to believe that he could have intended to hurt anyone.
 "He's such a gentle little boy, wouldn't hurt a fly," she said.
-"The first thing he said when I went to visit him was: 'It was a prank, mum.'"
+"The first thing he said when I went to visit him was: 'It was a prank, mom.'"

 WATCH: 'Targeted Individuals', our film about the people who believe they're being controlled or tracked by the government.

-But the bomb a ten-19-year-old Damon left on a Jubilee Line train on the morning of the 20th of October last year was not a hoax.
-It was based on a design that he had found online in the al-Qaeda magazine Inspire after watching footage of the Boston Marathon bombing.
-The article was called "How To Build a Bomb in the Kitchen of your Mum".
-The timer – built using a £2 Tesco clock - had worked, and the mechanism had ignited.
+But the bomb a 19-year-old Damon left on a Jubilee Line train on the morning of October 20 last year was not a hoax.
+It was based on a design that he had found online in the al Qaeda magazine Inspire after watching footage of the Boston Marathon bombing.
+The article was called "How To Build a Bomb in your mom's Kitchen."
+The timer—built using a $2 convenience-store clock—had worked, and the mechanism had ignited.

-The backpack containing the bomb that Damon left behind was spotted by passengers, who alerted the driver at Canary Wharf.
+The backpack containing the bomb that Damon left behind was spotted by passengers, who alerted the driver at Canary Wharf, the business district in east London.
 He assumed it was simply lost property and took it into his cab.
-On the way to North Greenwich the driver looked inside the bag and saw protruding wires.
+On the way to North Greenwich, the driver looked inside the bag and saw protruding wires.
 North Greenwich station was evacuated when the train arrived.

-Damon, who had not disguised his face on CCTV and had used his own registered Disabled Persons Oyster, was tasered and arrested the following day near Holloway Road in Islington.
-When police searched his home and computer they found photos of extremists, including the ringleader of the 2015 Paris attacks.
-They also discovered shredded bomb making instructions and a shopping list for "pressure cooker bomb materials" on his iPad.
-It included a reminder to "keep this a secret between me and Allah #InspireTheBelievers".
+Damon, who had not disguised his face on CCTV and had used his own registered Disabled Persons railroad card, was tasered and arrested the following day.
+When police searched his home and computer, they found photos of extremists, including the ringleader of the 2015 Paris attacks.
+They also discovered shredded bomb-making instructions and a shopping list for "pressure cooker bomb materials" on his iPad.
+It included a reminder to "keep this a secret between me and Allah #InspireTheBelievers."

 "He's a stupid boy," said Antonitza.
 "It's a waste of his young life."

-An announcement over the court tannoy signalled everyone back to Court 10 to hear the final submissions from each set of lawyers.
-Prosecuting barrister Jonathan Rees QC, having indicated that he would not be seeking a life sentence, told the judge that Damon should be given between 15 to 25 years of jail time.
+An announcement over the court speaker signaled everyone back to Court 10 to hear the final submissions from each set of lawyers.
+Prosecution, Jonathan Rees, having indicated that he would not be seeking a life sentence, told the judge that Damon should be given between 15 to 25 years of jail time.
 He acknowledged that the judge would have to take Damon's Asperger syndrome into account as mitigation.

-The defence barrister, Richard Carey-Hughes QC, said that he had asked Damon that morning whether he would ever plant another bomb.
+The defense attorney, Richard Carey-Hughes, said that he had asked Damon that morning whether he would ever plant another bomb.
 He said Damon had replied: "No, never.
 I don't want to be in prison.
 I'm genuinely sorry people were scared."

 Carey-Hughes made reference to the Manchester bombing.
-"This is a difficult climate to ask for mercy for someone convicted of this type of offence," he acknowledged.
-"Nevertheless, we do so and we invite my lord to extend mercy.
+"This is a difficult climate to ask for mercy for someone convicted of this type of offense," he acknowledged.
+"Nevertheless, we do so, and we invite to extend mercy.
 This case is different.
-It seems unique and so is this young man."
+It seems unique, and so is this young man."

 Antonitza sighed with relief.
 She had feared a longer sentence.

-Stepping alone into the bright sunlight outside the Old Bailey, his mum was met only by television cameras.
+Stepping alone into the bright sunlight outside the Old Bailey, his mom was met only by television cameras.